Do you hear that?

 Tip: Discuss how people might express gratitude differently depending on their culture and to who they’re showing gratitude.

 If you would like a done-for-you Google Slides lesson to help you teach all of the above, click HERE!
-This lesson also includes discussion questions and an extension activity asking students to write a letter or make a card to show gratitude to a teacher.
-There is also a template students can use to write their thank you messages and a list of several other extension activities you could assign.
+This lesson also includes discussion questions and an editable activity choice board, with these options:

 Bonus tips (i.e., how to improve your classroom culture):